maxxiimo/the-front-end-manifesto/mobile-on-rails.md

 "A flexible, grid-based layout" is a layout that proportionally responds via CSS to the context in which the page is drawn.
 In other words the grids dimensions are flexible and change proportionately as a screen size changes.
 It does so through the use of percentages or em's in declaring a containers dimensions, margins, and/or padding.

-Ethan recommends using percentages.
-We're going to use em's, but let's first understand Ethan's method.
-Percentages are determined by taking the target width and dividing it by the context in which that width proportionally responds to.
+Ethan recommends using percentages which are determined by taking the target width and dividing it by the context in which that width proportionally responds to.

 Target ÷ Context = Result